-Haydn was first among the great composers to make himself intelligible to the common people.
-He was the father of the sonata form and of the modern symphony, in fact the father of modern instrumental music.
-He gave impulse to both Mozart and Beethoven as far as their symphony writing is concerned.
-Haydn composed much instrumental music and several masses, but his fame is built on the oratorios "The Creation" and "The Seasons."
+Is sixt when Haydn was nearly sixty years old, he have his first long journey.
+How naive that farewell with his friend FRANZ JOSEPH HAYDN.
+1732-1809 ing for the wide, wide worki, and SOL remonstr Haydn was first among the great composers to came make himself intelligible to the common people.
+He the was the father of the sonata form and of the modern symphony, in fact the father of modern instrumental stood music.
+He gave impulse to both Mozart and Beethoven as far as their symphony writing is concerned. becoming Haydn composed much instrumental music and several masses, but his fame is built on the oratorios "The Creation" and "The Seasons." has successfully ivaled in popularity in the Seasons."
+Mes-siah," was inspired by a splendid performance of the latter in Westminster Abbey, and is indeed directly due to it.